 The scent, known as pheromones, contains chemical information to help cats evaluate their surroundings.
 It can also maximize their sense of security within the environment and solicit attention.

-Whilst rubbing using the cheeks, chin and lips may be used more as a means of marking inanimate objects in and around the house.
+On the other hand, rubbing with the cheeks, chin, and lips may be used more as a means of marking inanimate objects in and around the house.

 Why Do Cats Head Bump You?

-Cat heading butting, also known head bunting, head bumping or head rubbing is a behaviour associated with a positive emotional state.
+Cat head butting, also known head bunting, head bumping, or head rubbing, is a behavior associated with a positive emotional state.

 It may be performed by your cat as a sign of familiarity.
 For example, he may use it as a way to greet you when you’ve been out at work or when you let him in after he’s been out hunting in the garden.

-It’s no wonder then that cats respond best to us when we stroke them in these areas.
-You’re likely to get a much better reaction here as opposed to stroking them on other areas of the body such as the back and tummy which might lead to a more confrontational response!
+It’s no wonder, then, that cats respond best to us when we stroke them in these areas.
+You’re likely to get a much better reaction here as opposed to stroking them on other areas of the body, such as the back and tummy, which might lead to a more confrontational response!

-It’s also worth bearing in mind that some cats might not want any stroking at all in response to a head butt, so it’s important that you understand your cat’s individual preferences when it comes to physical interaction.
+It’s also worth bearing in mind that some cats might not want any stroking at all in response to a head butt.
+So it’s important that you understand your cat’s individual preferences when it comes to physical interaction.
 It could just be their way of saying, “Hey.”

 You also need to be careful that you don’t misinterpret your cat’s head butting as a sign that he’s hungry and wants food.